MichalKarbownik/falcon-docs/docs/falcon-server/basics.md

 server.start()
 ```

+> Read more on how to write your own API Provider [here](/docs/falcon-server/api-providers)

 ### Extensions configuration

-`config` object can contain an `extensions` object that provides a map of extensions that should be used along with options
+Config object can contain an `extensions` object that provides a map of extensions that should be used along with options
 that should be passed to those extensions.
 Extensions should be added by specifying the package name of the extension
-and the `options` object that is passed to the extension constructor:
+and the `config` object that is passed to the extension constructor:

 ```js
 const FalconServer = require('@deity/falcon-server');